 Syntax Highlighting & Indentation

 Vim’s default Haskell filetype plugin is pretty lack luster.
 Everything is blue, except for strings which are colored like comments, and keywords which are colored like constants.
-Indentation is wonky in some edge cases, and isn’t configurable.
+Indentation is wonky in some cases, and isn’t configurable.

 This plugin corrects all that.
 It’s the filetype plugin for Haskell that should ship with Vim.